How to Register a Company in Nigeria: 5 Step GuideAbbakin

-To register LLC in Nigeria, you can start with the steps stipulated above on how to register a business name and then proceed one step at a time.
+Now, below are the steps on how to register a company in Nigeria and proceeds one step at a time.

 Some businesses (e.g those Limited by Guarantee) also require you to file an operating agreement, which is similar to a partnership agreement (detailing how the corporation will run, including the responsibilities of the shareholders, directors and officers).

-Partnership is the relationship that exists between persons with a common goal of carrying out a business.
-To safeguard your investment you need to have a written and duly registered partnership agreement.
+In the other hand, partnership is the relationship that exists between persons with a common goal of carrying out a business.
+If you’re thinking of towing this path, safeguard your investment by having a written and duly registered partnership agreement with your partners.

-There is another type of company that is under the part B of CAMA know as Incorporated Trustee which is a little bit complex.
-Under this incorporated trustee you can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.
+There is another type of company that is under the part B of CAMA known as Incorporated Trustee which is a little bit complex.
+Under this incorporated trustee also you can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.

-Of course, you may be required to hold directors meetings and annual shareholders’ meetings, etc. as stated in the company formation and filling documents.
+Additional, if you want to register a Public Limited Company (PLC), this will mean a higher legal, accounting, tax service costs and enough paper works.
+You may be required to hold directors meetings and annual shareholders’ meetings, etc. as stated in the company formation and filling documents.

-Step One: Check for availability of proposed company name on the CAC website (click here).
+You can start your business name registration process online also.
+If you want to check for availability of the proposed company name on the CAC website now (click here).

-Step Six: Prepare the signed scan copy of your pre-registration documents for upload as follows:
+Prepare the signed, scanned copies of your pre-registration documents for upload as follows:

 - Form CAC1.1